elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ---

-## Direct Object Access Attack
+##  Unsecured Direct Object Access Attack

 - Exploits a badly configured server environment
+- Happens when implementation objects are exposed
+  - Eg. Configuration files, credentials, SQL queries
+- These objects can then be modified or destroyed
-- Configuration and other files that manage the server are accessible to users
+- If implementation directories are accessible
-- A common cause is keeping these files in the document root directory or a subdirectory
-- The contents of the file can be accessed via a web shell attack
-- Particularly dangerous when the attacker can run exectuable files
+  - Attackers can add new files to compromise the system
-- Mitigated by following best practices for servers and application configuration
+  - Creates an opportunity for malware installation
 ---

 ## Insecure Direct Object Reference